I will also speak of Your testimonies before kings and shall not be ashamed.

-This is my comfort in my affliction, That Your word has revived me.
+This is my comfort in my affliction That Your word has revived me.

 Not only do we get hope from words, but we can also gain strength.
 Where there was only fatigue, there can be renewed strength and determination.
 For example, battles have been won and lost based on responding to the words of their leader.
 The Word of God does this for the believer.
 When there is only tiredness and fatigue, life can be renewed and restored by the King’s words.
 Instead of weariness in the battle, there is a change of momentum that can lead to victory.
 Are you looking to the Word of God for your strength?

-This is my comfort in my affliction, That Your word has revived me.
+This is my comfort in my affliction That Your word has revived me.

 The arrogant utterly deride me, Yet I do not turn aside from Your law.

 As a person, you must never be intimidated.
 Intimidation wins the battle before it starts.
-Regardless of the size of the enemy or their ability, the battle is not over until someone is defeated.
+Regardless of the enemy’s size or ability, the battle is not over until someone is defeated.
 Teams that refuse to be intimidated have won huge upsets.
 For a follower of Christ, we should never be intimidated by the world or the devil.
 These things may look tough, but they are already defeated.
 Their only hope is to intimidate you into handing them a victory.
 Have you been intimidated by the world?